 - Taking CBD sublingually has shown a significant increase of CBD bioavailability compared to oral consumption in rabbits.

-Since all CBD products vary in bioavailability, it’s an essential factor to consider when choosing a suitable CBD dosage for nerve inflammation relief.
+Since all CBD products vary in bioavailability, it’s an essential factor to consider when choosing an optimal CBD dosage for inflammation relief.

 Individual CBD Tolerance Level

 Each person has a unique response to CBD-containing products.
 The same CBD dosage for inflammation may produce relief for some, while the others may feel no difference.
 In the same way, an equal amount of CBD oil may bring no adverse effects to some, while causing diarrhea, fatigue, vomiting, or drowsiness to others.

 That’s why when choosing a CBD oil dosage for inflammation, it’s vital not to rush and go slow.
 Before you know your CBD tolerance level, it’s better to start small and observe how your body responds to CBD for several days.